'They're dying so you can get fat in your offices': Wagner mercenary chief condemns Russian military leadership in expletive-laden tirade - KESQ

 His newest challenge to Russian defense officials comes as Bakhmut remains heavily contested.

 “These are someone’s f**king fathers and someone’s sons.
-And you f**kers who aren’t giving [us] ammunition, you b*tches, will have your guts eaten out in hell!”
-Prigozhin yells in the video.
+And you f**kers who aren’t giving [us] ammunition, you b*tches, will have your guts eaten out in hell!” yelled Prigozhin in Thursday’s video.

-In an interview with the Russian pro-Kremlin blogger Semyon Pegov, who blogs under the alias WarGonzo, Prigozhin claimed those responsible for Moscow’s weapons procurement “stopped giving us ammunition.”

 The-CNN-Wire